 Power prices are always an important consideration for our customers.
 That’s why we want to help you understand our electricity network prices as much as possible.
 In doing so, you’ll be able to make better choices about the electricity you use in your home or business, including decisions about the costs and benefits of investing in technology like solar and batteries.

 The electricity network is built to cater for peaks in use.
 In Tasmania, peaks usually occur on weekday mornings and weekday evenings (before people leave for school and work and after they return home at the end of the day).
-Unlike other states, Tasmania’s peak is during winter and not summer and often happens on the first day of school after school holidays.
+Unlike other states, where the demand for electricity peaks in summer, Tasmania’s peak occurs during winter and and often on the first day of school after school holidays.

 In much the same way more road lanes can accommodate more vehicles during peak traffic hour, we need electricity network capacity to meet our customers’ total demand.
 Unlike a road system though, electricity can’t be slowed down or sped up.
 If the electricity network is unable to cope with demand, the voltage will drop and can stop anything requiring electricity from working.